kathy & ron goodlad: 50+ years of learning together

 Fresno, California

-With hale on the ground and ice in the pool we were greeted with Fresno’s finest weather.
-We moved in and were greeted by our bishop who told us he had prayer for us to come.
-Great leadership experiences were offset by challenging mental illness.
+With hail on the ground and ice in the pool, we were greeted with Fresno’s finest weather.
+We moved in and were greeted by our bishop, who told us he had prayed for us to come.
+Great leadership experiences were offset by the challenges of mental illness.

 Sanger, California